LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/los-orgullosos-quieren.md

 los desestimo;

-cómo si no hubiese tomado años
+como si no hubiese tomado años

 de valentía